Castleton Public Library

 Location: River Rest (Corner of Scott Avenue and Main Street), Castleton, NY 12033

 All proceeds benefit the library!
-An assortment of vegetable plants and flowers will be available.
+An assortment of vegetable plants and flowers will be available, with coffee and donuts also available for purchase.
+The day will include live music as well -- be sure to stop by!

 Mother's Day Crafts